-The application has been advertised by way of a site notice and press notice.
+The application has been advertised by way of a site notice, press notice and neighbour notification letters.

 No representations have been received.

 Development Plan:

 On 1st April 2023, Copeland Borough Council ceased to exist and was replaced by Cumberland Council as part of the Local Government Reorganisation of Cumbria.